IceHe/lib/snips/message-queues/kafka.md

 log.cleaner.max.compaction.lag.ms
 ```

-- This can be used to prevent log with low produce rate from remaining ineligible for compaction for an unbounded duration.
+- This can be used to prevent log with low produce rate from remaining ineligible _( 无入选资格的 )_ for compaction for an unbounded duration.
     - If not set, logs that do not exceed `min.cleanable.dirty.ratio` are not compacted.
     - Note that this compaction deadline is not a hard guarantee since it is still subjected to the availability of log cleaner threads and the actual compaction time.
     - You will want to monitor the uncleanable-partitions-count, max-clean-time-secs and max-compaction-delay-secs metrics.
 - Further cleaner configurations are described [here](https://kafka.apache.org/documentation.html#brokerconfigs).

-### Quotas
+### _Quotas_

 - Kafka cluster has the ability to enforce quotas on requests to control the broker resources used by clients.
 - Two types of client quotas can be enforced by Kafka brokers for each group of clients sharing a quota:
     - 1\.
 Network bandwidth quotas define byte-rate thresholds (since 0.9)
     - 2\.
 Request rate quotas define CPU utilization thresholds as a percentage of network and I/O threads (since 0.11)

-#### Why are quotas necessary?
+#### _Why are quotas necessary?_

-- It is possible for producers and consumers to produce/consume very high volumes of data or generate requests at a very high rate and thus monopolize broker resources, cause network saturation and generally DOS other clients and the brokers themselves.
+- It is possible for producers and consumers to produce/consume very high volumes of data or generate requests at a very high rate and thus monopolize _( 垄断, 独占 )_ broker resources, cause network saturation and generally DOS other clients and the brokers themselves.
     - Having quotas protects against these issues and is all the more important in large multi-tenant clusters where a small set of badly behaved clients can degrade user experience for the well behaved ones.
     - In fact, when running Kafka as a service this even makes it possible to enforce API limits according to an agreed upon contract.

-#### Client groups
+#### _Client groups_

 - The identity of Kafka clients is the user principal which represents an authenticated user in a secure cluster.
     - In a cluster that supports unauthenticated clients, user principal is a grouping of unauthenticated users chosen by the broker using a configurable PrincipalBuilder.